luthfisauqi17/Flate/README.md

 3. User able to delete a note
 4. User able to see the list of existing note
 5. User able to view a note in detail
+6. User able to use searchbar to search note

 ### Technologies used:
 1. Python 3 -> https://www.python.org/downloads/